federated-wiki/org.wiki.fed/README.md

 # Flatpak manifest for Federated Wiki

-Another way of distributing Federated Fiki.
+Another way of distributing Federated Wiki.
 This time with Flatpak.

 ## Prerequisites